Where In The Bible Does It Say Jesus Was Black

 Scholarly Interpretations

-Many scholars emphasize the importance of understanding the historical and cultural context of the Bible when considering Jesus's appearance.
+Many scholars highlight the importance of understanding the historical and cultural context of the Bible when considering Jesus's appearance.
 They argue that Jesus likely had physical characteristics common among people of his time and place, which would have included darker skin and hair.

 Diverse Depictions